Graduate International Student Admissions

 - If you are remaining in the US, you will receive an initial Form I-20 for Change of Status and a request to schedule an ELIS e-filing appointment with the international student advisor.

-- If you left the US, upon return notify GISAS and supply copies of the Form I-20, I-94 card or stamp, and visa.
+- If you left the US, upon return notify Graduate Admissions and supply copies of the Form I-20, I-94 card or stamp, and visa.

-- If you remained in the US and used the GISAS address, the GISAS will notify you when your USCIS approval notification has been received.
+- If you remained in the US and used the Graduate Admissions address, Graduate Admissions will notify you when your USCIS approval notification has been received.

 - If you remained in the US and used your home address, you must supply a copy of your new I-94 card.